kintohub/kintohub-docs/docs/catalogs/mongodb.md

 ## Deployment

-- This takes around 1 minute to deploy
+- This takes about 1 minute to deploy
 - This MongoDB even with 1 node is deployed as a replicaset so you will need to add `replicaSet` at the end of the [connection uri](https://docs.mongodb.com/manual/reference/connection-string/#urioption.replicaSet).
 - *\*You can deploy MongoDB with default environment variables*
 - *\*Some environment variables cannot be changed after deployment*